TBI Foundations: Key Knowledge Impacting Clinical Approach

 1. Neuroanatomy, Prevalence, Mechanisms, and Classification

 This chapter lays the groundwork for understanding TBI by exploring key neuroanatomical structures, mechanisms of injury, and prevalence across populations.
 Clinicians will examine how forces like acceleration-deceleration and direct impact affect brain function, how injury severity is classified using the new CBI-M framework, and how social determinants of health influence outcomes.
-The content highlights the importance of linking brain region to function when evaluating impairments and planning care.
+The content highlights the importance of linking brain regions to function when evaluating impairments and planning care.

 2. Types of Traumatic Brain Injury